WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 -On most weekends Cave Creek is invaded by bikers; the noise is almost constant

-– Service providers are not nearly as vetted, available or reliable as Houston
+– Service providers are not nearly as vetted, available or reliable as they were when we lived in Houston

 – Though we do not live in Phoenix, that area has an extraordinarily high rate of pedestrian fatalities and wrong way crashes